Table of Contents

 Introduction

-In 2025, India’s stock market is a global magnet.
-The SENSEX crossed 85,000, driven by tech and defence stocks.
+In 2026, India’s stock market is a global magnet.
+The BSE Sensex has crossed its highest level of 80,239 points so far this year.
 Over 10 crore investors chase gains, but tax savings are a bonus.
 Stock investments can reduce your taxable income under the Income Tax Act, 1961.
 My friend Alfred, a Bengaluru salaried employee, saved ₹30,000 last year via ELSS.
 His portfolio grew 12% too.
 Direct stocks, mutual funds, and tax harvesting offer unique benefits.
-With Budget 2025 increasing tax rebates, now’s the time to act.
+With Budget 2026 increasing tax rebates, now’s the time to act.
 This blog dives into tax-saving strategies, risks, and steps to optimize your investments.

 How Stocks Fit into Tax Saving